corda/corda/docs/source/design/float/design.md

 ![Full Float Implementation](./full-float.png)

+1. The float is a listener only and does not enable outgoing bridges (see Design Decisions, above).
+The internal portion of the bridge is allowed to initiate through the firewall (possibly via a SOCKS proxy).
+2. Implementation is based on the AMQP Bridge Manager code.
-1. The float implementation should be built upon the AMQP Bridge Manager code and should not be mandatory i.e. there should be interop with older nodes, even those using direct AMQP from bridges in the node.
+3. The float is not mandatory; interoperability with older nodes, even those using direct AMQP from bridges in the node, is supported.
-2. The link between the internal AMQP Bridge Manager and the DMZ Float process should be a single AMQP\TLS connection, which can contain multiple logical AMQP links.
-This link should be initiated at the socket level by the Bridge Manager towards the DMZ.
+4. The link between the internal AMQP Bridge Manager and the DMZ Float process is a single AMQP/TLS connection, which can contain multiple logical AMQP links.
+This link is initiated at the socket level by the Bridge Manager towards the DMZ.
-3. The DMZ float only needs to receive incoming connections initiated remote peers.
+5. The DMZ float only needs to receive incoming connections initiated remote peers.
 No state will be serialized, although suitably protected logs will be recorded of all float activities.
-4. The main role of the DMZ float is to forward incoming AMQP link packets from authenticated TLS links to the AMQP Bridge Manager then echo back the final delivery acknowledgements once the Bridge Manager has successfully inserted the messages.
+6. The main role of the DMZ float is to forward incoming AMQP link packets from authenticated TLS links to the AMQP Bridge Manager then echoes back the final delivery acknowledgements once the Bridge Manager has successfully inserted the messages.
 The bridge manager is responsible for rejecting inbound packets on queues that are not local inboxes e.g. no way of cheating messages onto management topics, or faking outgoing messages.
-5. Outgoing bridge formation and message sending should probably come directly from the internal Bridge Manager, possibly via a SOCKS 4/5 proxy, which is easy enough to enable in netty, or directly through the corporate firewall.
-It could be initiated from the float, but this just seems insecure.
+7. Outgoing bridge formation and message sending come directly from the internal Bridge Manager (possibly via a SOCKS 4/5 proxy, which is easy enough to enable in netty, or directly through the corporate firewall.
+It could be initiated from the float, but this just seems insecure.)
-6. There is probably a need for end-to-end encryption of the payload, but that is for as later phase.
-At this point a header field indicating plaintext/encrypted payload should be sufficient.
+8. End-to-end encryption of the payload is not delivered through this design (see Design Decisions, above).
+For current purposes, a header field indicating plaintext/encrypted payload is employed as a placeholder.
-7. I have open questions about the management of the private key for the float certificate if the TLS terminated is directly onto the proxy.
-This is presumably stored in an HSM, but I am unclear on whether this would be allowed.
-8. If instead TLS terminates onto the external firewall, with self-signed certs for TLS in the DMZ this is more standard, but breaks our authentication checks.
-One solution for authentication checks might be to enable AMQP SASL checks e.g. using https://tools.ietf.org/html/rfc3163 to run challenge response against the node's legal identity certificates, but it needs discussion.
-9. HA should be built in from the start and should be easy as the bridge manager can choose which float to make active.
+9. HA is enabled (this should be easy as the bridge manager can choose which float to make active).
 Only fully connected DMZ floats should activate their listening port.

 ### Bridge Control Protocol
-My proposal is to make the bridge control as stateless as possible.
+The bridge control is designed to be as stateless as possible.
 Thus, nodes and bridges restarting must re-request/broadcast information to each other.
-The messages should be sent to a 'bridge.control' address in Artemis and be sent as non-persistent messages with a non-durable queue, each message should contain a duplicate message ID, which is also re-used as the correlation id in replies.
+The messages should be sent to a 'bridge.control' address in Artemis and be sent as non-persistent messages with a non-durable queue.
+Each message should contain a duplicate message ID, which is also re-used as the correlation id in replies.
 The scenarios are:

 #### On bridge start-up, or reconnection to Artemis
 1. The bridge process should subscribe to the 'bridge.control'.